 Thinking About Selling Your Business?
 Contact a Local Business Intermediary

 It is a seller’s market right now for businesses in most industries.
-If you have been considering selling your business soon, it is helpful to work with a reputable business broker/intermediary.
+If you have been considering selling your business soon, it is helpful to work with a reputable CPA and accounting practice broker.

 Business intermediaries work closely with sellers to help them maximize the value of their business, so they can receive a good price for the years of hard work they have put in.
 They also handle the business listing, screening prospective buyers, confidentiality agreements, and other complicated tasks that go into a successful business sale.